Skip to main content

 What actually works is closer to the opposite.

-Behavioral activation — a core technique in cognitive behavioral therapy — does not start with ambition.
+Behavioral activation (a core technique in cognitive behavioral therapy) does not start with ambition.
 It starts with the smallest possible action.
 Not "get back to your old routine."
 More like "take a walk around the block."
-The research behind this approach shows that action generates energy when done at the right scale.
+The research behind this approach suggests that action can generate energy when done at the right scale.
 You are not forcing yourself back to full capacity.
 You are rebuilding the circuit between doing and feeling, one small move at a time.

 When I was in the worst of it, my version of behavioral activation was making coffee and sitting outside.
 That was it.
 Some days that was the win.
 And over time, the wins got bigger.
 Not because I pushed harder.
 Because the capacity came back once I stopped draining it.